Portrait of the breakfast cereals available in Quebec (2016-2017)

 of sugars in cereals intended for the general population

 The results of this study illustrate a high degree of variability in the nutritional composition across different product types.
 In addition, classification based on the information on the package allows the analyzis of the results from another angle.
 In fact, areas of improvement are identified, such as for cereals intended for children, whose sugar content is significantly higher than cereals intended for the general population.
 Finally, changes in sales volumes affect the contribution to the actual nutritional intakes, depending on the type of cereal and the information available on the packaging.

-In 2014, a feasibility study was published on the establishment of an Observatory on the quality of the food supply (hereinafter referred to as the Observatoire).
+In 2014, a feasibility study was published on the establishment of an Observatory on the quality of the food supply.
 The report resulting from this study indicated the need for sectoral and cross-sectional studies to objectively monitor the evolution of the quality of the food supply available in Quebec.
 To ensure a rigorous and valid methodology, a pilot project on breakfast cereals was initiated, eventually leading to this report.

 The data used for this portrait was collected in collaboration with: